priya-gitTest/Python-Packaging-with-Pixi/episodes/project_structure.md

     ├── happy.py
     └── sad.py
 ```
-Lets create the same for our Project in the codespace.
+Lets create the same structure for our Project in the codespace.

 ```python
 # happy.py